 Randi Malkin Steinberger

 Randi Malkin Steinberger is an American photographer and documentary filmmaker whose work has been shown worldwide.
-She sits on the board of the Institute of Contemporary Art, Los Angeles and The Azzurra, an Italian Cultural organization based in LA.
+She sits on the board of the Institute of Contemporary Art, Los Angeles.

 Randi was introduced to the Jacaranda Foundation by her son who met Marie Da Silva in 2006 when he was twelve years old after he heard her speak at his school.
 Since then, he and his family have visited the school in Malawi and they remain dedicated to supporting the work of the organization.